UCEAP Scholarship FAQs

 Q: How do I apply for a UCEAP Scholarship?

-A: UCEAP has a streamlined online application system for most of our scholarships, which will be available from mid-February 2013.
-You must upload a statement of purpose and a transcript in order for you to be considered for an award.
-Paper documents sent by mail will not be considered.
-Online applications are required for all our scholarships except the Duttenhaver and Dan Wise Scholarships—for more information on those awards, click here.
+A: UCEAP has a streamlined online application system for our scholarships.
+You must upload a statement of purpose in order for you to be considered for an award.
+Online applications are required for all our scholarships.

 Q: What should I include in my Statement of Purpose?

-A:You must describe how the country and language (if applicable) and specific program you selected will help you achieve your academic and career goals.
-Include specific opportunities, courses, projects, or goals you plan to pursue while abroad, and explain why studying abroad is the best way to accomplish them.
+- Specific opportunities, courses, or projects you plan to pursue while abroad, and why studying abroad is the best way to accomplish them

 Q: Is a letter of recommendation required?
 Who should write the letter of recommendation?
 What should the letter include?

-A: A letter of recommendation is not required for UCEAP scholarships.
+A: A letter of recommendation is not required for UCEAP Promise Awards.
 A letter of recommendation is required for the Duttenhaver & Dan Wise scholarships.

 Q: What is Good Standing?